 Pete Seeger died three days ago.
 The Press is calling him a hero.
 But not that long ago the establishment portrayed him as a villain, a Communist who refused to testify to the US Congress in the HUAC hearings of the early 1950s.
 I was a little boy at the time, but I recall my parents being outraged at the way Joseph McCarthy and his know-nothings were smearing Americans who had as much right to be Communists as to be Republicans or Buddhists.
 Seeger's days as a Communist were long behind him by then, but he still believed in communal ideals.
-Alan Lomax was so worried that he (Lomax) would be tarred with the same brush and then unable to accomplish the work he felt called to do, that he fled to Europe, where he was able to continue that phase of his remarkable career, collecting and promoting folksongs and folksingers.
+Alan Lomax saw the handwriting on the wall.
+He left the US for Europe, where he was able to continue collecting and promoting folksongs and folksingers.
 Seeger remained in the US, convicted and sentenced; and although cleared later on a technicality, he was blacklisted and prevented from appearing on major venues such as television.
 He was the original “alternative” musician, forced to make his way outside the established channels where only a few years later folksingers like The Kingston Trio, who had not taken the same political stand, became establishment darlings and were well paid for it.

 Pete was a populist, someone who believed in the inherent worth and dignity of the so-called common person.
 He gave his heart and soul, his hands and his songs to the workers, the unions, the oppressed and downtrodden.
 So humble a man he was, that only now is his influence in the various rights movements of the last century—labor rights, women’s rights, civil rights, the environment, the right to dissent--becoming known.
 Until now few knew, for instance, Pete was a crucial link in the chain that transformed the old, African-American gospel song, “I Will Overcome,” into the Civil Rights anthem “We Shall Overcome.”